 - 3.12.
-There are numerous Special Areas of Conservation (SACs) including Pembrokeshire Marine, Cardigan Bay, Carmarthen Bay and estuaries, Cleddau rivers and the Limestone coast of South West Wales.
+There are numerous Special Areas of Conservation (SACs) including Pembrokeshire Marine, Bristol Channel Approaches, Cardigan Bay, Carmarthen Bay and Estuaries, Cleddau Rivers, the Limestone Coast of South West Wales and West Wales Marine.
 Special Protection Areas (SPAs) include Ramsey and St David's peninsula coast, Skokholm and Skomer, Grassholm, Castlemartin coast and Carmarthen Bay.
-There is a Marine Nature Reserve around Skomer which is likely to become a Marine Conservation Zone (MCZ) under the Marine and Coastal Access Act 2009.
+There is a Marine Conservation Zone around Skomer.
 National Nature Reserves lie on Ramsey, Skomer, Skokholm, Grassholm and Stackpole.
 Together these designations cover 75% of the coastline and around 60% of the inshore area (see Figure 7). - 3.13.
 The maritime habitats include the water column itself and seabed areas of gravel and sand interspersed with submarine cliffs, rocky reefs, stacks and islets. - 3.14.
 The water is home to local species of harbour porpoises, bottlenose dolphins, and Atlantic grey seals along with numerous fish species.
 The seals can be observed resting on isolated beaches or shelving rocks on the more westerly parts of the coast and use the caves and beaches for rearing pups.
-The harbour porpoises can be seen in places such as Ramsey Sound.
-Other species visit including sharks, orcas, blue whales and turtles although these are much rarer sightings.
+Harbour porpoises can be seen in places such as Ramsey Sound.
+Sightings of other species including sharks, orcas, blue whales and turtles are much more rare.
 All these animals significantly enrich the experience of the seascape and attract many visitors. - 3.15.
-The islands and parts of the mainland support a variety of seabirds including gannets on Grassholm, manx shearwater and peregrine falcon, chough, skylarks and stonechat on coastal habitats.
+The islands and parts of the mainland support a variety of seabirds including gannets on Grassholm, Manx shearwater and peregrine falcon, chough, skylarks and stonechat on coastal habitats.
 The coastal waters provide overwintering areas for grebe, scoter duck and other diving species.
 These birds often animate the view from the coast path and boats and again attract many visitors. - 3.16.
 The sand and gravel seabed is inhabited by surface and burrowing animals such as crabs.
 The underwater cliffs and reefs accommodate brown kelp, red seaweed, sponges, sea squirts and anemones amongst other species. - 3.17.
-The coastal habitats are littoral rocks and beaches with varying degrees exposure and immersion leading to distinctly different communities of plants and animals such as seaweeds, anenomes and molluscs. - 3.18.
+The coastal habitats are littoral rocks and beaches with varying degrees exposure and immersion leading to distinctly different communities of plants and animals such as seaweeds, anemones and molluscs. - 3.18.
 The estuarine muds support worms and molluscs on which waders and wildfowl feed.
 Milford Haven and the Daugleddau estuary have high biodiversity and the former hosts eel-grass beds and saltmarsh and a coastal lagoon lies at Gann, Dale.
 The area is an important feeding ground for wildfowl and waders such as wintering teal, wigeon, curlew and shelduck.
-Otters are found on the Cleddau.

-Migratory fish including sea trout and salmon are found in many watercourses, most famously on the Teifi.
+Otters are found around the Daugleddau.
+Migratory fish including sewin (sea trout) and salmon are found in many watercourses, for example in the Teifi.